CompassionAI/data-registry/raw_datasets/OpenPecha-kangyur.card.md

 ## Source

 From the releases in the [OpenPecha Derge Kangyur GitHub repo](https://github.com/OpenPecha/P000001).
-We use the plain release, not the paginated.
-The current version is at <https://github.com/OpenPecha/P000001/releases/download/v32/kagyur_derge_parpu_plain_P000001.zip>.
+We use the paginated release.
+The current version is at <https://github.com/OpenPecha-Data/P000001/releases/download/v32/kagyur_derge_parpu_pages_P000001.zip>.

 ## Ingestion tools